porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/link-pure/link-pure.code.md

   </template>
 </Playground>

-If the active state should not render an clickable anchor element, just replace the `href` property.
+If the active state should not render a clickable anchor tag, just remove the `href` property.

 <Playground :themeable="true" :childElementLayout="{spacing: 'inline'}">
   <template v-slot={theme}>